nunofachada/simoututils/README.md

 ```

 Since each pairwise comparison involves the comparison of multiple focal
-measures, it may can useful to correct the _p_-values to account for multiple
+measures, it can be useful to correct the _p_-values to account for multiple
-comparisons, e.g. using the [Bonferroni] procedure:
+comparisons, e.g., using the [Bonferroni] procedure:

 ```matlab
 % Output table of pairwise failed tests for significance level 0.05 with Bonferroni correction